elastic/integrations/packages/oracle/docs/README.md

 Tablespace metrics describes the tablespace usage metrics of all types of tablespaces in the oracle database.

+To collect the Tablespace metrics, Oracle integration relies on a specific set of views.
+Make sure that the user configured within the Oracle DSN configuration has `READ` access permissions to the following views:

+- `SYS.DBA_DATA_FILES`
+- `SYS.DBA_TEMP_FILES`
+- `DBA_FREE_SPACE`

 **Exported fields**

 | Field | Description | Type | Unit | Metric Type |